NimbleBoxAI/ChainFury/server/components/README.md

 As mentioned in [our blog](https://gist.github.com/yashbonde/885ef52dd69b44c46b4655a116d25d4c) AI actions are powered using models.
 Each AI action has an associated `model` which processes the inputs provided.
 There are two different ways to build AI actions.
 - One strategy is to provide preprocessing function that takes in a bunch of JSON-serialisable arguments and returns a dictionary that is eventually passed to the underlying model.
 - In another strategy we can build the preprocessing function completely using a JSON based message.
+The prompting engine can be `jinja2`

 The folder [ai_actions](./ai_actions/) contains code for both of them.
+Actually the former is a really bad strategy because it hides from the user what are the things that the black box is going to do, which is against the idea of being open.
+However ther are several complex things that cannot be done with just jinja, ex. chat APIs which require an array of chat objects.

 ## Challenges